elalamiimed/HITSZCS/README.md

  ## Harbin Institute of Technology (Shenzhen) Computer Science Course Guide | HITSZCS
-This project is inspired from [HITSZ-OPENCS](https://github.com/HITSZ-OpenCS).Made by [Mohamed El Alami](https://github.com/elalamiimed), under the guidance of the counselor for the 2024 undergraduate international students: Mr Kochi ke who is supporting this project.
+This project is inspired from [HITSZ-OPENCS](https://github.com/HITSZ-OpenCS).
+Made by [Mohamed El Alami](https://github.com/elalamiimed), under the guidance of the counselor for the 2024 international computer science undergraduate students: Mr. Kochi Ke who is supporting this project.

 ## PREFACE
 As students, we dive into a wide range of courses throughout our university years.
-With each subject, we gather more than just knowledge—we accumulate resources, tips, and insights along the way.
+With each subject, we gather more than just knowledge — we accumulate resources, tips, and insights along the way.

 Some of this comes from searching for materials online, like tracking down e-books or textbooks, often through trial and error.
 At times, it’s easy to find what we need, but other times it feels like a scavenger hunt, piecing things together from various corners of the web.
 Then there are the shared documents—past exams, notes, and advice—handed down from one generation of students to the next, circulating in tight-knit groups or through personal connections.
 And finally, there are the lessons we only realize after the fact, the strategies and shortcuts we wish we’d known earlier.